earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ``` ini
 Average book review is 4.24361 stars
 ```
-`BEGIN` also exists and runs an action at the beginning before any lines have been processed.
+I can also use `BEGIN` to run an action before Awk starts processing records.

 ``` bash
  $ awk -F '\t' '